Skip to content

 The instructions bellow serve as a configuration guide, for each section.
 By the end, you should have a comprehensive example configuration that can be tailored to your specific needs.

-⚠ : If a parameter is not included in the asset's configuration and it is not required, a default value will be applied.
-Incorrect configuration may cause the asset to not work as intended.
+⚠ : If a parameter is not included in the connector's configuration and it is not required, a default value will be applied.
+Incorrect configuration may cause the connector to not work as intended.

 MQTT Parameters